 Hello quilting friends (and beach lovers)!
 Today I’m ready to reveal a behind the scenes look at the new Shoreline Shells quilt—a block of the month and quilt sew along project for 2023.
-Early bird registration is now officially open!
+Registration is now officially open!
 Register here today and save!

 Growing up on the east coast of the United States, the beach has played a big role in my life.
 Slathered with sunscreen and under umbrellas (hello pale skin!), as a kid I spent weekends on the beaches of Connecticut along Long Island Sound.
 Our big annual summer vacation was to southern New Jersey, known for beautiful wide sandy beaches and boardwalks.
 As an adult, I still visit the Jersey Shore with family and friends every summer and visit other beaches around the world when I can.
 Searching for shells and sea glass has always been on of my most favorite activities.
 I have containers of my treasures throughout my home.